ashinw/sienna/miller/README.md

 ---
 ## Miller Ground Floor Sitting

-To be more consistent in line with other houses in the court a slight preference as been given to reducing the front violation over the rear violation.
+To be more consistent in line with other houses in the court a slight preference has been given to reducing the front setback violation over the rear setback violation.

-This sitting of the Miller design on this property tries to achieve the most likely approvable position with regards to rear & front setbacks.
+This sitting of the Miller design on this property tries to achieve the most likely approvable positioning with regards to rear & front setbacks.

 ![miller-violations](./miller-violations.svg)
 Figure 2: Miller stting

-The regions marked in orange are violations (ie. the areas of concern that encrouch the setbacks).
+The regions marked in orange are the violations (ie. the areas of concern that encrouch the setbacks).
 These violations should however be considered in context of the setback areas.

 |Setback|Total Surface Area|Violation Area|
 |:---:|:---:|:---:|
 |Front (ie. south)|214m<sup>2</sup>|**8m<sup>2</sup>**|
 |Rear (ie. north)|69m<sup>2</sup>|**9m<sup>2</sup>**|

+In the context of things, these are the smallest violations that I could achieve which I feel will result in approval by council.
+Please have your draftsperson verify my sitting position as perhaps they may find a better sitting.

 ---
 ## Miller Ground Floor Changes